Alex Higgins: Early life

-Alexander Gordon Higgins was born in Belfast on 18 March 1949, the only son of Alexander Gordon Higgins, a labourer, and his wife Elizabeth (née Stockman), a cleaner; he had three sisters, Isobel, Ann and Jean.
-He was raised primarily by his mother because his father sustained a brain injury after being hit by a lorry.
-The family lived on Abingdon Drive in Sandy Row, a predominantly Protestant working-class area of inner-city south Belfast, and Higgins was educated at the local Mabel Street Primary School and Kelvin Secondary School.
+Alexander Gordon Higgins was born on 18 March 1949 in Belfast, the only son of Alexander Gordon Higgins, a labourer, and his wife Elizabeth (née Stockman), a cleaner; he had three sisters, Isobel, Ann and Jean.
+He was raised primarily by his mother because his father had sustained a brain injury after being struck by a lorry.
+The family lived on Abingdon Drive in Sandy Row, a predominantly Protestant working-class area of inner-city south Belfast; Higgins was educated at the local Mabel Street Primary School and Kelvin Secondary School.
 From age 10, he began frequenting the Jam Pot, a local snooker and billiards hall, running bets for his father and doing odd jobs.
-He began to play snooker at the Jam Pot at age 11, and he later began playing with more challenging opponents at the Shaftesbury and YMCA clubs in the city centre.
+He started playing snooker at the Jam Pot at age 11, and he later faced some more challenging opponents at the Shaftesbury and YMCA clubs in the city centre.

-He left school in 1964 and worked as a messenger for the Irish Linen Company, but the job was short-lived as it offered few prospects, and the business was in decline.
-At 15, after spotting a newspaper advert for stable boys at Eddie Reavey's stables in Wantage, Berkshire, he left Belfast in the hope of following in the footsteps of his idol Lester Piggott and becoming a jockey.
+After leaving school in 1964, he briefly worked as a messenger for the Irish Linen Company, but the job offered few prospects as the business was in decline.
+At 15, Higgins spotted an advert for stable boys at Eddie Reavey's stables in Wantage, Berkshire, so he left Belfast in the hope of following in the footsteps of his idol Lester Piggott and becoming a jockey.
 His employer later recalled Higgins as "a starved little rat from the slums".
-Despite being fired six times, he was taken back on board and stayed with Reavey for almost two years, during which time he gained too much weight to be able to ride competitively.
-He left the stables for London, where he settled in a flat in Leytonstone and took up snooker again.
+Despite being fired six times, he was taken back on board and stayed with Reavey for almost two years, during which time he became too heavy to be able to ride competitively.
+He left the stables and moved to London, where he settled in a flat in Leytonstone and took up snooker again.
 He won several money matches and earned extra income at a paper mill near London Bridge, but he grew homesick and returned to Belfast in late 1967.